Abirhossain1221/Walmart-Data-Analysis-End-to-End-Python-PostgreSQL/README.md

 HAVING SUM(CASE WHEN payment_method = 'Cash' THEN 1 ELSE 0 END) = 0;
 ```

 # 💡 Key Business Insights

 🏦 Branches & Cities with Zero or Minimal Cash Transactions
 Zero Cash Transactions (entirely Ewallet/Credit Card):

 Recent years (2020–2023): Branches like San Antonio (WALM003), Irving (WALM013), Brownwood (WALM090), Lewisville (WALM031), Weatherford (WALM099), Bedford (WALM064), Cleburne (WALM088), and several others show no cash transactions at all in the later years.

-This indicates a shift toward digital payments in these cities.
+-This indicates a shift toward digital payments in these cities.

-Minimal Cash Usage (very few cash records compared to digital):
+-Minimal Cash Usage (very few cash records compared to digital):

-Weslaco (WALM074, WALM082) – occasional small cash entries but dominated by Ewallet.
+-Weslaco (WALM074, WALM082) – occasional small cash entries but dominated by Ewallet.

-La Porte (WALM079) – mostly Ewallet, with rare low-value cash.
+-La Porte (WALM079) – mostly Ewallet, with rare low-value cash.

-Canyon (WALM100) – cash transactions exist but are very low compared to Ewallet.
+-Canyon (WALM100) – cash transactions exist but are very low compared to Ewallet.

-👉 These branches are effectively cashless or nearly cashless, which is critical for planning POS infrastructure and customer experience.
+-👉 These branches are effectively cashless or nearly cashless, which is critical for planning POS infrastructure and customer experience.

-📊 Critical Business Insights
+# 📊 Critical Business Insights
 Digital Payment Adoption Trend

 From 2019 onwards, cash was common, but by 2020–2023, Ewallet dominates in many branches.